Kevinwty0107/Kevinwty0107.github.io/_pages/about.md

 ### 📍 (2025.01) *[SIGMOD 2025]* - A New Paradigm in Tuning Learned Indexes: A Reinforcement Learning-Enhanced Approach

   * Exciting!
 Our latest work LITune was accepted by SIGMOD 2025.
 Feel free to check our [paper](https://arxiv.org/abs/2502.05001) and website [here](https://kevinwty0107.github.io/LITune_Open/).
+  * Awarded by SIGMOD 2025 Travel Grants

 ### 📍 (2025.01) *[ICLR 2025]* - DistRL: An Asynchronous Distributed Reinforcement Learning Framework for On-Device Control Agents